Economy of Urartu: Irrigation

-The crucial factor in Urartu's economy was water, since many regions such as the coast of Lake Van, the valley of the river Murat River and Ararat plain were poorly adapted for primitive farming and were productive only with artificial irrigation.
+The crucial factor in Urartu's economy was water, since many regions such as the coast of Lake Van, the valley of the Murat River and Ararat plain were poorly adapted for primitive farming and were productive only with artificial irrigation.
 As a result, all the king's farm were concentrated around the irrigation canals, which were built through mass mobilization of the population and were one of the main factors of the Urartian prosperity of the 8th century BC.
 Thanks to the irrigation system, Urartu was self-sufficient with grain and was the major producer and exporter of wine in the region.
 The system was mostly built during the reign of the kings Ishpuini, Menua, Argishti I, Sarduri II and Rusa I and is still used nowadays, often without substantial reconstruction.

-Exceeding 70 km in length, the largest and most important irrigation canal was Menua (or Shamiram) canal, which supplied fresh water to the capital of Urartu, the city of Tushpa.
-The canal crossed the river Hoshab over a dedicated bridge, and in low-lying areas was supported by stonewalls up to 15 meters tall.
+Exceeding 70 km in length, the largest and most important irrigation canal was Menua or Shamiram Canal, which supplied fresh water to the capital of Urartu, the city of Tushpa.
+The canal crossed the Hoşap River over a dedicated bridge, and in low-lying areas was supported by stonewalls up to 15 meters tall.
 Many parts of the canal still function.
 The Urartian irrigation technology was partly borrowed from neighboring Assyria, and was praised by the Assyrians, in particular by king Sargon II.

 Ironically, Sargon II also destroyed the Urartian irrigation system in Ulhu during the military campaign of 714 BC, but his letters on the event partly documented the system design.
 In particular, he mentioned the use of underground stone pipes which were later discovered by the archeologists near another Urartian city, Erebuni.
 Especially developed were the Urartian irrigation facilities in Rusahinili (a suburb of the capital Tushpa built by Rusa II).
 They included an artificial lake, which still exists, and a network of underground canals and pipes.
 The system functioned until the late 19th century, but its design remains unknown and its description written on a tablet by Russes I is as yet undeciphered.